stassa/louise/README.md

     ```

     With dynamic learning, Louise can re-use the first clause it learns (the one
-    covering 'ab', listed above) to invented a new nonterminal, `$1`, that it
+    covering 'ab', listed above) to invented a new nonterminal, `$1/2`, that it
     can then use to construct the full grammar.

 ### Examples invention

 Louise can perform _examples invention_ which is just what it sounds like.
 Examples invention works best when you have relevant background knowledge and
-metarules but insufficient positive examples.
-It works even better when you have
+metarules but insufficient positive examples to learn a correct hypothesis.
+It
-at least some negative examples.
-If your background knowledge is irrelevant or
+works even better when you have at least some negative examples.
+If your
-you don't have "enough" negative examples (where "enough" depends on the
+background knowledge is irrelevant or you don't have "enough" negative examples
-dataset) then examples invention can over-generalise and produce spurious
+(where "enough" depends on the MIL problem) then examples invention can
-results.
+over-generalise and produce spurious results.

 The learning predicate for examples invention in Louise is
 `learn_with_examples_invention/2`.
 Below is an example showing how to use it,